The Sultanhamet – Nothing Else Like It

 The Blue Mosque

-The best thing about the Blue Mosque today, and for the foreseeable future, is undoubtedly the view from the Sultanhamet, because (spoiler alert) the interior has been under renovation for years and you cannot see the famous blue tiles and 200 stained glass windows.
-However, it is a great place to start to learn the etiquette of visiting a mosque and what you can expect to see in every one of them.
+The best thing about the Blue Mosque is undoubtedly the view from the Sultanhamet, but after years of renovation you can now see the famous blue tiles and 200 stained glass windows.
+It is a great place to start to learn the etiquette of visiting a mosque and what you can expect to see in every one of them.
 Just as Gothic cathedrals have features that appear in every one of them – transepts, apses, altars and baptistries, so too do mosques.

 Non-flash photography is permitted.